-3. When did the Komagata Maru steamship arrive and how many passengers were on board?

-Date: Number of passengers:

-4. What was the legislation that was created to bar South Asians and other ethnicities from entering Canada?
-Who created this legislation and why do you think they did this?

-5. How many days was the standoff before the Canadian government deployed its army and navy to set off a forced takeover of the ship, and enforce its return?

-In groups of 3 - 4, research and then map the route of the steamship starting from where its passengers originated from, to where it departed from, all the stops along the way, and finally to its exact destination in Vancouver.
-Timeline it.
-Illustrate your findings on poster board using colours to express the emotions when you empathize with the 376 passengers on the ship.
-Hang them around the classroom for student viewing.
+3. When did the Komagata Maru ste eamship arrive and how many passengers were on board?
+Date: Number of passengers: created to bar South Asians and other ethnicities from entering Canada?
+Who created this I legislation and why do you think they did this?
+Answer: 5.
+How many days was the standoff to set off a forced takeover of the sh Answer: before the Canadian government deployed its army and naving, and enforce its return? passengers originated from, to wher its exact destination in Vancouver.
+T n map the route of the steamship starting from where its re it departed from, all the stops along the way, and finally t imeline it.
+Illustrate your findings on poster board using en you empathize with the 376 passengers on the ship.
+Hang ent viewing.
 Dates: Stops:

-Imagine you were a passenger on the Komagata Maru steamship and you were able to write a postcard home.
+7 J Imagine you were a passenger on the Komag gata Maru steamship and you were able to wr ite a postcard home.
 Write from the perspective of a parent or grandparent or a child.
-To whom are you writing to?
+To whor n are you writing to?
 Where is your home?
-What would you say?
-Describe your thoughts, emotions and feelings having made the long journey and then to be denied entry and held at sea for over two months awaiting your fate.
-Only to be ordered back to your homeland, which is being ruled by another country.
-Keep in mind the sights, smells, sounds, etc. Decorate the front of your postcard with archival images from the ship and/or draw your own.
-Include a creative postage stamp, what currency will it be in?
+What we would you say?
+Describe your thoughts, emot ions and feelings having made the long journey a nd then to be denied entry and held at sea fo r over ordered back to your homeland, which is being , , - , smells, sounds, etc. Decorate the front of you and/or draw your own.
+Include a creative pos tage stamp, what currency will it be in?
+D Dear:

-Dear: